CodePathPod8/Manga-Anime_Searcher/README.md

 **Required Must-have Stories**

 * [fill in your required user stories here]
+* []user will be able to log in
+* []user will be able to see the latest animes and manga
+* []user will be able to have different type of animes genre to pick from.
 * ...

 **Optional Nice-to-have Stories**

 * [fill in your required user stories here]
+* []uswer is able to watch the anime from the app
 * ...

 ### 2. Screen Archetypes

 * [list first screen here]
    * [list associated required story here]
+   * user will have a loging screen
    * ...
 * [list second screen here]
    * [list associated required story here]
+   * user will have a feed of animes and manga and differen genre to search
    * ...

 ### 3. Navigation